equim/matrix3/README.md

 1. Clone or download this repository.
 2. Open `chrome://extensions`.
-3. Enable **Developer mode**, and click **Load unpacked**.
+3. Enable **Developer mode**, and click **Load Unpacked**.

 ## Usage

 Open the sidepanel via the matrix³ toolbar icon.
 If this is your first time using the extension, choose a default policy in the **Options** page.

-If a site isn't working, click the toolbar icon and open the **Report** page.
+If a site doesn't work, click the toolbar icon and open the **Report** page.
+If you're using `sandbox`, try disabling it and see what resources the site requests.

-A *violation* is a subresource the page requested that was denied, these are highlighted in orange.
+Any subresource the page requested that was denied is highlighted in orange.
 You can enable options until the site works, then click **Reload** to reload the tab.

 When you're happy with the settings, click **Commit** to make them persistent.